Phones · Resale guide

 Essential Checks

-- Check IMEI (*#06#) and verify it matches Settings > About > IMEI — mismatches mean the motherboard might have been replaced, which is a red flag for stability and authenticity.
+- Check IMEI (*#06#) and verify it matches Settings > About > IMEI and the original box.
+Mismatches mean the motherboard might have been replaced—a red flag.

-- Run a Phone Check app (like Phone Doctor Plus or TestM) for a full hardware diagnostic — this provides a quick overview of sensor, display, and component health.
+- Run a Phone Check app (like Phone Doctor Plus or TestM) for a full hardware diagnostic.
+These apps test most sensors and components automatically.

-- Test all physical buttons — power, volume up/down.
-Ensure they have a satisfying click and aren’t mushy or stuck.
+- Test all physical buttons—power, volume up/down.
+Ensure they are clicky and responsive, not mushy or stuck.

-- Test both speakers, the earpiece, and the microphone by making a quick call or playing music.
-Listen for clarity and volume.
+- Test both the bottom speaker, earpiece, and microphone by making a quick call or recording a voice memo.

-Settings > Battery > Battery health(if available, Android custom ROMs vary) or use the AccuBattery app to get an estimate.
-Aim for 80% or above. - Test front and back cameras — take photos and videos in different lighting.
-Check for dust spots, focus issues, and any OIS wobble in video.
+- Test front and back cameras.
+Take photos and videos in different lighting.
+Check for dust spots, focus issues, and any OIS wobble.

-- Verify the fingerprint sensor works reliably on the first try.
-Set up a fingerprint to confirm.
+- Verify the fingerprint sensor works on the first try.
+Set up a fingerprint to ensure it registers and unlocks reliably.

-- Check for screen burn-in: Open a pure white image at full brightness and look for any persistent shadows or ghosting, especially from status bars or keyboards.
+- Check for screen burn-in: Open a pure white image at full brightness and look for any persistent shadows or discoloration from static elements like navigation bars.

-- Check for water damage — remove the SIM tray and look inside the slot with a flashlight.
-You’ll see a small white/silver sticker (Liquid Contact Indicator).
+- Check for water damage.
+Remove the SIM tray and shine a flashlight into the slot—look for a small white/silver sticker (Liquid Contact Indicator).
 If it’s pink or red, the phone has had significant water contact.

 |---|---|